The Jawun Board consists of some of the leading Australian minds in the corporate, government, Indigenous and philanthropic sectors.

 Colin is one of the founding partners of The Boston Consulting Group (BCG) in Australia.
 His consulting career included carrying out board performance reviews for companies and not-for-profits and he has co-authored a book on boards, Back to the Drawing Board, published by the Harvard Business School Press.

 Colin was previously a director of the Cape York Institute for Policy & Leadership.
 In early 2010 he was appointed by the Prime Minister to be an advocate for greater Indigenous employment in the corporate sector.
 In 2014, he was appointed by the Prime Minister’s department as an adviser to the Empowered Communities project.
-He is currently a non-executive director of two Australian public companies – SEEK and Lend Lease – as well as of World Vision Australia and the Ladder Project (the AFL Players’ project tackling youth homelessness).
-He is also chairman of the Geelong Football Club and a former AFL Commissioner.
-Now retired from BCG, he now holds a part-time role as Senior Advisor to that firm.
+He is currently a non-executive director of Lendlease and the National Golf Club– and until recently was on the boards of SEEK, Wesfarmers and World Vision Australia.
+He is also chairman of the Geelong Football Club and is a former AFL Commissioner.
+Now retired from BCG, he holds a part-time role as Senior Advisor to that firm.

 Colin has a Bachelor of Commerce degree from Melbourne University and an MBA from Harvard Business School, where he graduated with Distinction and as a Baker Scholar.